Crelloc/Portfolio/README.md

 # Portfolio

-Below are brief descriptions of personal and paid projects related to web development and web management.
+Below are brief descriptions of personal and paid projects related to web development and CMS management.

 ## Clients